-- C. The pre-hospital component requirements, standards, and system function protocols are part of the Regional Medical Control Plan and deviation from that plan will result in the following actions by the BREMSS Executive Committee - 1.
+- C. The pre-hospital component requirements, standards, and system function protocols are part of the Regional Medical Control Plan and deviation from that plan will result in the following actions by ADPH/OEMS upon RAC recommendation. - 1.
 First breach of activity standards will result in a letter to the pre-hospital service indicating there has been a breach of activity standards with an explanation of the situation and an indication of the need for corrective action to be taken.
 There will be a one month time period for implementation of the corrective action. - 2.
 The second breach of the same activity will result in another letter to the pre-hospital service with a copy to the local credentialing or regulatory authority indicating that a second breach has occurred and again allowing a one month period for corrective action. - 3.
-A third breach of the same activity will result in a letter to the ADPH/EMS Office for evaluation and action. - D. Hospital participation in the System is governed by the contract between BREMSS and each hospital.
-Deviations from requirements, standards or system function protocols governed by the contract may result in the following actions by the BREMSS Executive Committee: - 1.
+A third breach of the same activity will result in a letter from the ADPH/OEMS Office for evaluation and action by the units. - D. Hospital participation in the System is governed by the contract between ADPH/OEMS and each hospital.
+Deviations from requirements, standards or system function protocols governed by the contract may result in the following actions by the RAC: - 1.
 The first breach of an activity standard will result in a letter indicating there has been a breach of an activity standard with an explanation and an indication that there is a need for corrective action.
-A one month period for corrective action implementation will be allowed.

-- 2. If a second breach of the same activity occurs a letter to the responsible entity indicating that a second breach has occurred with a warning that a third breach in that activity standard will result in suspension from the Stroke System for a 30 day period of time.
+A one month period for corrective action implementation will be allowed. - 2.
+If a second breach of the same activity occurs a letter to the responsible entity indicating that a second breach has occurred with a warning that a third breach in that activity standard will result in suspension from the Stroke System for a 30 day period of time.
 A one month period for corrective action implementation will occur. - 3.
-A third breach of the same activity will result in contract failure and suspension of that facility from the Stroke System for a period of 30 days as per decision of the BREMSS Executive Committee with the suspension time doubled for subsequent deviations of the same standard.
+A third breach of the same activity will result in contract failure and suspension of that facility from the Stroke System for a period of 30 days as per the recommendation of the RAC and ADPH/OEMS action with the suspension time doubled for subsequent deviations of the same standard.

-It will be the duty of the BREMSS Executive Committee to carry out these predetermined actions in cases of violation of requirements, standards, or failure of adherence to system function protocols.
+It will be the duty of ADPH/OEMS to carry out these pre-determined actions in cases of violation of requirements, standards, or failure of adherence to system function protocols.

-APPENDIX A
+Appendix A